 - Claimants are required to register as job applicants with the Division of Workforce Development and are thereby exposed to job orders that employers file.

-- Number of hours of holiday or vacation pay and amount of pay
+- Number of hours of vacation, holiday, or severance pay and amount of pay

 - Period pay will cover, if designated

-- Anticipated date holiday or vacation will be paid
+- Anticipated date vacation or holiday will be paid

 - Normal pay dates.

 - Normal weekly or hourly rate of pay

 - Normal number of hours worked each week.